EricWay1024/ieltsonlinetests2pdf/README.md

 ```

 You can modify the parameter to call `fetch_name_list` to adjust to your needs.
 A `test_name` is what follows `https://ieltsonlinetests.com/` in the test url, e.g. `ielts-mock-test-2022-february-reading-practice-test-1`, and you call `fetch_name_list` with a list of `test_name`s.
 The resultant PDFs will be saved to `OUTPUT_DIR`, default as `./res`.

+The original website has the copyright of the tests.